benchmarko/CPCBasic/README.md

 - Resulting JavaScript looks ugly because there is no *GOTO* in JavaScript.
 Control structures need to be converted to *GOTO* because for some commands and events it is necessary to jump out a block
 - Interpreted CPC BASIC may contain lines of arbitrary content if they are not executed, e.g. comments without marking them as comments.
 The CPCBasic compiler does not allow this.
 - That is CPC BASIC: `a(3]=6: ?a[3)`.
 Do we really want to allow that?
-- A lot more
+- Some more things...

 ## Fixed Restrictions

 - [fixed: *TEST*, *TESTR* can not distinguish between pens of the same color]
-- [fixed: Changing the color with *INK*, existing drawings will not be changed and the colors will not flash.
-Currently you have to redraw the screen with another color to get a flashing effect.]
+- [fixed: Changing the color with *INK*, existing drawings will not be changed and the colors will not blink.
+Currently you have to redraw the screen with another color to get a blinking effect.]
 - [fixed: Comparison with equal in assignment is possible now: `a=0: x=(a=0): ?x`, returns -1 for true as on the CPC]
 - [fixed: No sound]
 - [fixed: *ENT* (tone envelopes); hardware volume envelopes with sepcial *ENV* syntax "="]